-- IF you are sick and contagious when an assignment is due, DO NOT COME TO CLASS and risk getting your fellow students (and me) sick.
-Email me your assignment BEFORE the beginning of class. - You must attend the class you have enrolled in to receive attendance credit, if issues arise related to work schedules or child care please speak to me about possible ways we can deal with such matters. - If a student misses TWO CONSECUTIVE WEEKS OF CLASS the student may be dropped from the course.
-In classes that meet on M/W or T/R, this would mean four consecutive class meetings. - If you are going to miss class communicate with the instructor before you miss class or immediately following your absence.
+- There are no "excused absences" in this course.
+It is the student's responsibility to attend class.
+Notes will be online, but if you miss a class discussion you should watch the video of the discussion and/or get notes from a classmate.
+I do not need to see a doctor note for missing class. - IF you are sick and contagious when an assignment is due, DO NOT COME TO CLASS and risk getting your fellow students (and me) sick.
+Email me your assignment BEFORE the beginning of class.
+Better safe than sorry...if you have any symptoms of Covid-19...STAY HOME!!! - You must attend the class you have enrolled in to receive attendance credit, if issues arise related to work schedules or child care please speak to me about possible ways we can deal with such matters. - If a student misses THREE CONSECUTIVE WEEKS OF CLASS the student may be dropped from the course with an "X" or "F" based on their current grade in the course.
+This would mean that you fail to submit your attendance for three weeks in a row. - If a student misses two exams they may be dropped from the course with an "X" or "F" based on their current grade in the course. - If you are going to miss class communicate with the instructor before you miss class or immediately following your absence. - The only time I would need a doctor note is if you are hospitalized and cannot complete the work for the course.